 My recent visit to the headquarters of the AMES Tools has inspired me to take a closer look at these, the most basic of tools.
 With AMES help, today > a Guide to Shovels :: Anatomy, Uses, Types.
 (Best Selling Shovels from Ames on Amazon.)

 With this company representing something like 90% of all non-powered lawn and gardening equipment (across their many brands – AMES, True Temper, Union, Jackson, RAZOR-BACK and more), I figure looking at this company’s offerings alone would be a pretty decent representation of the state of shoveling as a whole.
-And while shovels are used in many construction areas (asphalt, concrete, brick laying, roofing) along with landscaping, my focus for this article will remain centered around … working in the dirt.
+Many construction disciplines (asphalt, concrete, brick laying, roofing) along with landscaping use shovels, but my focus for this article will remain centered around … working in the dirt.

 What’s the Difference Between a Shovel and a Spade?